How To Design A Logo With A Tagline or Slogan

 When does a logo need a tagline?

 Taglines give you a little boost and a new chance to clarify what your company and you are all about.
-But not every brand or logo needs one.
+Here’ some situations where we highly recommend supporting your logo with tagline –

 There are some great ways to use a logo or a tag.